 Who can participate?

 All researchers and science communicators working at a public research institution in Luxembourg are eligible to participate.
 So are collaborators of non-profit organisations and foundations engaged in scientific activities in Luxembourg.
-The works must have been produced less than 24 months before the deadline for submitting entries.
+The works/images must have been produced less than 24 months before the deadline for submitting entries.